Curriculum / ELA / 3rd Grade / Unit 4: Honoring Indigenous Peoples / Lesson 13

 Research an Indigenous nation or tribe in your area.
 Create a report that shows how the Indigenous population has changed over time.

-Explain what information the author wants readers to understand about Indigenous language and why it is important.
+Explain what information the author wants readers to understand about Native languages and why they are important.

 RI.3.2